 NOTE: This text file is organized into sections and each section is parsed into its own variable.
 While many of the settings do not need to be changed from experiment to experiment, one should make sure that the size of the z-stack (stack_z_size for shape, Fstack_z_size for protein of interest), spacing of the z-stack (stack_seperation_nm, Fstack_seperation_nm), relative focal shift of the microscope (Z_scale)23, the pixel size in xy (nm_per_pixel), and the name of the script that loads the blurring function of the microscope (psfScript) match the experiment.
 The gradient field should be set to 1 if the shape channel is cytoplasmically filled and 0 if it is a membrane-stained object.

-5.3.3 Run Cell_shape_detector3dConvTriFolder function (shae-cellshape-public/CellShapeDetectorTri/) with the string to the folder location followed by the number of cells you want to run, and the number of the cell to start on.
+5.3.3 Run Cell_shape_detector3dConvTriFolder function (shae-cellshape-public/CellShapeDetectorTri/) with the string to the folder location followed by the number of of the cell to start on, and the number of cells you want to run.

-NOTE: An example for the input will look as follows: Cell_shape_detector3dConvTriFolder ('path to folder with cropped images',# of cells, starting index in folder).
+NOTE: An example for the input will look as follows: Cell_shape_detector3dConvTriFolder ('path to folder with cropped images', starting index in folder, # of cells).
 A typical cell may take between 5−20 minutes for the reconstruction to converge and finish.

 5.4 Screen the cell reconstructions to ensure that they are correct before using the cells for any statistical analysis.